minprog/app-studio/40 Guided/30 Friendsr/content.md

 Here are some ideas for improving on this project:

 - Allow people to create or edit a profile, and change their bio or name (or perhaps both).
+You'll need to add more setters to the `Friend` class in that case!
 - Allow people to leave messages on profiles, and make sure they persist through rebooting the app or phone.
 - Let people like profiles and keep track of how many times a profile has been liked.
 - Gracefully implement rotation of the device, adding a landscape variation and preserving data.